climate-change-and-environmental-impact

 Natural Disasters and Resilience

-Natural disasters such as hurricanes, floods, and wildfires can devastate communities.
-The ability of a community to respond and recover from such events is known as resilience.
-Factors influencing resilience include:
+Natural disasters such as hurricanes, floods, wildfires, and earthquakes can devastate communities in a matter of hours.
+The ability to prepare for, respond to, and recover from these events is known as resilience.
+Geographic factors heavily influence both exposure and resilience:

 Geographic Perspectives on Human-Environment Interaction